-On July 6, 2023, the Company issued pre-funded warrants to purchase 2,919,140 shares of common stock, with an exercise price of \$4.0299 per share.
+On July 6, 2023, the Company issued pre-funded warrants to purchase 2,919,140 shares of common stock, with an exercise price of \$4.0299 per share ("2023 Pre-Funded Warrants".
 The prefunded warrants are classified as equity in accordance with ASC 815, Derivatives and Hedging, given the prefunded warrants are indexed to the Company's own shares of common stock and meet the requirements to be classified in equity.
 The prefunded warrants were recorded at their relative fair value at issuance in the stockholders' equity section of the consolidated balance sheet and the prefunded warrants are considered outstanding shares in the basic earnings per share calculation given their nominal exercise price.
+On May 9, 2024, 300,000 of the 2023 Pre-Funded Warrants were exercised, leaving 2,619,140 2023 Pre-Funded Warrants outstanding as of December 31, 2024.